-After a domain name is added, you can enable or disable the domain name on the Domains page.
-See Figure 1.
+After a domain name is added, you can enable or disable the domain name on the Domains page, as shown in Figure 1.

 Viewing Domain Information

-Click Settings in the row of the accelerated domain name to be viewed.
-On the Basic Settings tab page, you can view basic information about the accelerated domain name.
-See Figure 1.
+Click Settings in the row of the domain name to be viewed.
+On the Basic Settings tab, you can view basic information about the domain name, as shown in Figure 2.